 Who Is Frenchy Cannoli?

-Frenchy Cannoli was a legendary French-born hashishin and educator based in California who revived the traditional art of making temple ball hash.
-He is widely recognized for bridging centuries-old Himalayan and Moroccan hash-making techniques with modern ice water extraction (bubble hash), sharing his open-source methods worldwide to elevate solventless concentrate quality.
+Frenchy Cannoli was a French-born hashishin and educator based in California who brought traditional temple ball hash making back to life.
+He connected centuries-old Himalayan and Moroccan hash techniques with modern ice water extraction, and shared his methods openly to raise the bar for solventless concentrate quality worldwide.

 Biography

-Born in France, Frenchy Cannoli spent the late 1970s and 1980s traveling extensively through traditional hash-producing regions, including Morocco, Nepal, and India.
-During this nomadic period, he lived and apprenticed with local craftsmen, learning ancestral methods of resin separation and preservation.
-After settling in California during the Proposition 215 medical cannabis era, he began applying these traditional techniques to the state's increasingly high-quality, locally grown cannabis.
-He quickly gained a reputation as a master hashishin, dedicating his life to perfecting and teaching the craft until his unexpected passing in July 2021.
+Born in France, Frenchy spent the late 1970s and 1980s traveling through hash-producing regions: Morocco, Nepal, and India.
+He lived with and learned from local craftsmen, picking up ancestral methods of resin separation and preservation.
+After moving to California during the Proposition 215 medical cannabis era, he started applying those traditional techniques to the state's improving cannabis.
+He built a reputation as a master hashishin and spent the rest of his life perfecting and teaching the craft until his unexpected death in July 2021.

 The Temple Ball Technique

-Frenchy Cannoli's signature contribution was adapting the ancient Himalayan temple ball form to modern bubble hash.
-While traditional temple balls were often made using hand-rubbed resin (charas), Frenchy utilized modern ice water extraction to collect the full melt resin glands.
+Frenchy's signature contribution was adapting the ancient Himalayan temple ball form to modern bubble hash.
+Traditional temple balls used hand-rubbed resin (charas).
+Frenchy used ice water extraction to collect full melt resin glands instead.

-His meticulous process involved applying gentle heat to the dried bubble hash using a wine bottle filled with boiling water.
-By pressing and rolling the resin with the heated bottle, he would melt the trichome heads together into a uniform mass.
-He then hand-rolled the warm resin into perfectly spherical temple balls.
-These balls were wrapped and left to age in cool, dark conditions, a process he likened to aging fine wine, which allowed the terpenes and cannabinoids to mature and develop complex flavor profiles.
+His process: apply gentle heat to dried bubble hash using a wine bottle filled with boiling water.
+Press and roll the resin with the heated bottle to melt the trichome heads into a uniform mass.
+Hand-roll the warm resin into spheres.
+Wrap them and age in cool, dark conditions.
+He compared it to aging wine.
+The aging lets terpenes and cannabinoids develop more complex flavor.

 Key Contributions

-• Bridging Traditions: Combining ancestral Moroccan sieving (similar to modern dry sift) and Himalayan curing techniques with modern ice water extraction.
+- Connected ancestral Moroccan sieving and Himalayan curing with modern ice water extraction.

-• Open-Source Education: Teaching his "Lost Art of the Hashishin" workshops globally, and providing free videos and written guides to democratize hash-making knowledge.
+- Taught "Lost Art of the Hashishin" workshops globally and published free videos and guides to make hash-making knowledge accessible.

 Legacy